 NTTA is a non-appropriated (state) organization that operates with revenues generated from projects within the North Texas region.
 NTTA advances projects in alignment with the North Central Texas Council of Governments' 2040 Metropolitan Transportation Plan.
-The NTTA operates two separate enterprise systems.
-The original NTTA System facilities are the Dallas North Tollway (DNT), President George Bush Turnpike (PGBT), Sam Rayburn Tollway (SRT), Addison Airport Toll Tunnel (AATT), Lewisville Lake Toll Bridge (LLTB) and Mountain Creek Lake Bridge (MCLB).
+The NTTA operated two separate enterprise systems.
+The original NTTA System (System) facilities are the Dallas North Tollway (DNT), President George Bush Turnpike (PGBT), Sam Rayburn Tollway (SRT), Addison Airport Toll Tunnel (AATT), Lewisville Lake Toll Bridge (LLTB) and Mountain Creek Lake Bridge (MCLB).
 In FY2011, the NTTA created the Special Projects System (SPS) that consists of the President George Bush Turnpike Western Extension (PGBT WE) and Chisholm Trail Parkway (CTP).
-In the fourth quarter of FY2017, the SPS will be combined with the NTTA System to form one single System.
-The benefits of this combination will create one strong system, accelerate capacity improvements, achieve significant debt savings and create internal efficiencies by consolidating the budget process and audits.
+In the fourth quarter of FY2017, the SPS was combined with the NTTA System to form one single System.
+The benefits of this combination created one strong system, accelerated capacity improvements, achieved significant debt savings and created internal efficiencies by consolidating the budget process and audits.